coding-to-music/svelte-analytics-dashboard/README.md

 vercel --prod --confirm
 ```

-Svelte Logo

 Data has always been easier to perceive visually.
 Data visualization allows us to see tendencies over periods of time, allows us to compare different datasets, and makes it easier to see the totals, highlights, lows, and so on.

 One of the most common ways to visualize data in software is through analytics panels.
 We see them in most backend systems to display the visitor engagement data, user activity metrics, server stats, and other metrics.

 In this article, we will build an analytics dashboard in Svelte.
 We will focus on how to create the components, separate the data from the code, and implement the logic.

-For reference, here is the source code for the final project.
+For reference, here is the source code for the final project. https://codesandbox.io/s/svelte-analytics-yx0nw

 ## Creating a wireframe in Svelte